 With the current digital land complexity, you might think small business is refraining from spending on a digital channel, but according to MarTechSeries “95% of the small business are committed to spending more on digital in 2019.“

 If you are running a small business, why should you care about digital marketing?
-I won’t give you the generic answers: because everyone else is doing, because your customers are already online, or because it is the cheapest way to get more customers.
+I won’t give you the generic answers: because everyone else is doing it, because your customers are already online, or because it is the cheapest way to get more customers.

 You should look at digital marketing as a set of efficiency tools.
 Any tool that will make your business more efficient and more profitable, why you wouldn’t use it?

 It really doesn’t matter if you start with SEO or Instagram.
 What matters is you treat it like a project: set a goal, set a timeline, and commit yourself to achieve it.
-Different tools will give you different results, and there is not time to try them all.
-Pick a few: Emails, Facebook or a Website, for example.
+Different tools will give you different results, and there is no time to try them all.
+Pick a few: Emails, Facebook, or a Website, for example.

 Forbes has a great Marketing 101 guide for small businesses that can help you with the planning part.